How To Run A 5K In 20 Minutes What Pace Do I Need

 The Bottom Line

-And there we have it – how to run 5k in 20 minutes.
-You’re going to need to build up to an impressive pace of 4 minutes per km, or 6.26 minutes per mile to complete this challenge!
-Sounds difficult, and it is – but it’s not impossible.
+And there we have it, how to run 5k in 20 minutes.
+You’re going to need to build up to an impressive pace of 4:00 per km, or 6:26 per mile, to complete this challenge.
+Sounds difficult, and it is, but it’s not impossible.

 Giving yourself plenty of time to train can help you to get to your goal of 5k in 20 minutes.